Tips for Better PassingBy Dr. James Gels, From the Coach’s Clipboard Basketball Playbook

-Poor passing will destroy your offense faster than anything, resulting in possessions with no shots and breakaway lay-ups for the opponent.
-This article breaks down passing into details.
+Poor passing will destroy your offense, resulting in possessions with no shots and breakaway lay-ups for your opponent.
+These passing tips should help.

 You can do specific passing drills.
-But I also like the idea of treating every drill as a passing drill.
-Most shooting drills involve making a pass to the shooter, and the same with transition drills, other offense-defense drills, and even rebounding-outlet drills.
-So in doing these drills, stress the importance of good passing... every drill, every day.
+I like the idea of treating every drill as a passing drill.
+Most shooting drills involve making a pass to the shooter, and the same with transition drills and other offense-defense drills.
+So in doing these drills, stress the importance of good passing - every drill, every day.

 Make a bad pass have consequences, perhaps push-ups or laps for that player.
 There are two components of every pass - the pass and the reception.
-The bad pass may be the result of a passing error or a receiving error, or both.
+The bad pass might a passing error, a receiving error, or both.

 Breaking Down Passing Fundamentals

 2. "On-target"A good pass needs to be delivered precisely in the right place, "on target", where the receiver can easily catch it and execute.
-If a pass is a little too high, too low, or a little off to the side, it might be caught, but the brief second required for the receiver to gather the ball allows the defender to adjust, and now the open shot is not there.
-Teach your players to pass the ball precisely where the receiver can use it to score... "on-target".
+If the pass is a little too high, too low, or a little off line, it might be caught, but the brief second required for the receiver to gather the ball allows the defender to adjust, and now the open shot is not there.
+Teach your players to pass the ball precisely where the receiver can use it to score - "on-target".

-Post players have a difficult time catching and using passes below their waist.
+Post players have difficulty catching and using passes below the waist.
 We used to teach the bounce pass for feeding the post, and it's still a good pass if it's not below the post player's waist.
-But you now see more and more teams making the air pass to the post player's upper body or head area.
+But you now see more teams making the air pass to the post player's upper body or head area.

-3. "See the defense"Passers have to develop their court vision and "see the defense", and avoid passing into traffic where there are two or three defenders waiting.
-We want players to "pass away from the defense".
+3. "See the defense"Passers have to develop their court vision, see the defense, and avoid passing into traffic where defenders are waiting.
+Players should "pass away from the defense".
 How do you improve court vision?
 Teach players on the perimeter to get in triple-threat position, and they will see things better.

-4. Make the "sure" passPlayers should make the "sure", easy pass... not a risky pass that might not be caught, or might be deflected or intercepted, or has only a 50% chance of success.
+4. Make the sure passPlayers should make the sure, easy pass, not a risky pass that might not be caught, or might be deflected or intercepted.

-5. Keep it simplePlayers should always keep things simple... make the easiest pass that will get the job done... usually a two-handed, sure pass.
-So many players nowadays are throwing one-handed passes and these are often simply not caught, either because the pass is errant, or perhaps because the ball has a sideways spin making it difficult to catch.
+5. Keep it simplePlayers should keep things simple... make the easiest pass that will get the job done, usually a two-handed, sure pass.
+Many players throw one-handed passes that are often not caught, either because the pass is errant, or because the ball has a sideways spin making it difficult to catch.

-7. Don't hurry - patience!Much bad-passing comes from players being in a hurry, and players must learn to be patient.
-We want our players to sprint up the court for easy fast-break lay-ups as much as possible.
-But when the good shot off the break is not there, they have to recognize this, bring the ball back out on top and run the offense patiently and get a good shot.
-Teach players to catch the ball in triple-threat position and look into the post, look at cutters and see the floor before dribbling or passing.
+7. Don't hurry - patience!Bad-passing often comes from players being in a hurry.
+Players must learn to be patient.
+We want our players to sprint up the court for easy fast-break lay-ups.
+But they must learn to recognize when the shot off the break is not there, to bring the ball back out on top and run the offense.

-8. Keep grounded - avoid the jump-passHow often do you see a player attacking with the dribble and ending the dribble with a leap into the air, and then deciding to make a pass while in mid-air? -- the "jump-pass".
-I think kids see this on television and think it's a sign of athleticism to make the jump-pass.
+8. Keep grounded - avoid the jump-passHow often do you see a player attacking with the dribble and ending the dribble with a leap into the air, and making a jump-pass while in mid-air?
+Kids see this on TV and think it's a sign of athleticism to make the jump-pass.

-It's not a 100% thing, and sometimes a jump-pass can be the right pass, but more often than not, the jump-pass results in a turnover.
+Sometimes a jump-pass can be the correct pass, but often it results in a turnover.
 Teach passers to stay grounded and make good, controlled two-handed passes.
 We don't want our players making decisions in mid-air.
-The jump-pass also is often the result of a player being in a hurry.
+The jump-pass is often the result of a player being in a hurry.

 9. Use the dribble to create a passing laneA player on the wing can sometimes open up a passing lane into the low-post by making one dribble either left or right before making the pass inside.
 Or make a dribble-drive, draw in the helpside defense, and then make a kick-out pass to an open perimeter player.

-Try the "Bennett drill" to improve your half-court passing and help reduce turnovers.
+Try the "Bennett drill" to improve your half-court passing.

-Catching - ReceivingIf you don't catch the pass, it's almost always a turnover.
+Catching - ReceivingIf you don't catch the pass, it's usually a turnover.

-1. Catch the ball with two-hands!So often players try to catch the ball with one-hand, and then simply don't catch the ball at all.
-Sometimes the one-handed catch is the best or only option, but whenever possible, catch the ball with two-hands.
+1. Catch the ball with two-handsOften when players try to catch the ball with one-hand, they don't catch it at all.
+Sometimes the one-handed catch is the best option, but whenever possible, catch the ball with two-hands.

-2. Use a hand targetTeach the receiver to use a hand signal, holding a hand up as a target for the pass.
-This helps avoid the problem of the passer passing the ball out-of-bounds just as the intended receiver starts to a cut in another direction.
+2. Use a hand targetTeach receivers to use a hand signal, holding a hand up as a target for the pass.
+This helps avoid the mis-communication problem of the passer passing the ball just as the intended receiver starts a cut in another direction.
 When the cutter starts the cut, he/she drops target hand down, and puts it back up when ready to receive the pass.
-Players do not pass to another player unless he/she is showing a hand target.

-3. Get to the ballReceivers should be moving toward the ball, with hands ready to receive.
-A post player also has to get to the pass, even if it means giving up the seal or position that he/she has worked so hard to get.
+3. Get to the ballReceivers should move toward the ball, with hands ready.
+A post player also has to get to the pass, even if it means giving up the position that he/she has worked so hard to get.
 All that work is wasted if the pass goes out-of-bounds.
-It's somewhat like a first baseman in baseball having to come off the bag to catch errant throw.
+It's like a first baseman in baseball coming off the bag to catch an errant throw.

-4. Catch the ball in triple-threat positionPerimeter players must get in the habit of catching the ball and getting right into triple-threat position, rather than immediately starting the dribble.
-In triple-threat position, the player can "gather" himself and see the court, look into the post, see cutters and see the defense.
+4. Catch the ball in triple-threat positionPerimeter players should get in the habit of catching the ball and getting right into triple-threat position, rather than immediately starting the dribble.
+In triple-threat position, the player can gather himself, see the court, look into the post, see cutters and see the defense.
 Triple-threat position helps reign-in a player that tends to rush and hurry things.

 - The Art of Passing